Randy Savage: Intercontinental Heavyweight Champion (1985–1987)

-Savage's feud with Steele began on January 4, 1986 Saturday Night's Main Event IV, when Steele developed a crush on Miss Elizabeth.
-At WrestleMania 2, Savage defeated Steele in a match to retain his Intercontinental Heavyweight Title.
+Savage's feud with Steele began on the January 4 episode of Saturday Night's Main Event IV, when Steele developed a crush on Miss Elizabeth.
+At WrestleMania 2 on April 7, 1986, Savage defeated Steele in a match to retain his Intercontinental Heavyweight Title.
 He resumed his feud with Steele in early 1987, culminating in two Intercontinental Heavyweight title matches, both won by Savage.

-Savage wrestled Ricky Steamboat at WrestleMania III in the Pontiac Silverdome.
+His next feud was with Ricky Steamboat, where in October, Savage crushed Steamboat's throat against a guardrail.
+On March 29, 1987, Savage wrestled Steamboat at WrestleMania III in the Pontiac Silverdome.
 After 19 two-counts, Steamboat pinned Savage (with help from George Steele, who pushed Savage from the top rope seconds before he was pinned) to end his near 14-month reign as Intercontinental Heavyweight Champion.
-The match was extremely choreographed, as opposed to the "on the fly" nature of most wrestling matches at the time.
-Savage was a stickler for detail, and he and Steamboat laid out and rehearsed every spot in the match prior to WrestleMania, at his home in Florida.
-The match was named 1987's Match of the Year by both Pro Wrestling Illustrated and the Wrestling Observer.
+The match was extremely choreographed, as opposed to the "on the fly" nature of most wrestling matches at the time; Savage was a stickler for detail, and he and Steamboat laid out and rehearsed every spot in the match prior to WrestleMania.
+The match was named 1987's Match of the Year by both Pro Wrestling Illustrated and the Wrestling Observer and is regarded one of the greatest WrestleMania match of all time.
 Steamboat and Savage were seen cheering with and hugging other wrestlers after the match.
-During this part of his career he became known for his stage costumes, which were created by Florida designer Michael Braun.
+The two continued to feud on house shows, including in steel cage matches.
+During this part of his career, he became known for his stage costumes, which were created by Florida designer Michael Braun.